ECE458FiveGuys/FiveGuysPowerTesting/DeploymentGuide.md

 $ sudo snap install --classic certbot
 ```

-Finally, we create a symbolic link to allow us to use the `certbot` command.
+We also create a symbolic link to allow us to use the `certbot` command.

 ```shell
 $ sudo ln -s /snap/bin/certbot /usr/bin/certbot